Near Warsaw in Kosciusko County, Indiana — The American Midwest (Great Lakes)

 Erected 1999 by Indiana Historical Bureau, Kosciusko County Historical Society, and Kosciusko County Convention and Visitors Bureau.
 (Marker Number 43.2007.1.)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Indiana ...
-Where It All Began! (a few steps from this marker); Chinworth Bridge Trailhead (a few steps The Lincoln Highway (a few steps from this marker); Highland Cemetery (approx. 2.2 miles away); a different marker also named The Lincoln Highway (approx. 2.6 miles away); M3A3 Stuart Tank (approx. 2.8 miles away); Kosciusko County War Memorial (approx. 2.8 miles away); General Tadeusz "Thaddeus" Kosciuszko (approx. 2.8 miles away).
+Where It All Began! (a few steps from this marker); Chinworth Bridge Trailhead (a few steps from this marker); The Lincoln Highway (a few steps from this marker); Highland Cemetery (approx. 2.2 miles away); a different marker also named The Lincoln Highway (approx. 2.6 miles away); M3A3 Stuart Tank (approx. 2.8 miles away); Kosciusko County War Memorial (approx. 2.8 miles away); General Tadeusz "Thaddeus" Kosciuszko (approx. 2.8 miles away).
 Touch for a list and map of all markers in Warsaw.